Topological Criteria for Hypothesis Testing with Finite-Precision Measurements: Weak closedness of conditional independence

 \section{Weak closedness of conditional independence}

-Having established that conditional independence is generally not FP-testable, we will now search for conditions under which conditional independence is closed or $F_\sigma$, implying the existence of a consistent FP-test.
-In particular, we will show that if $\PP_n(X, Y, Z)\wto \PP(X, Y, Z)$ and the conditional distributions $z\mapsto \PP_n(X\given Z=z)$ are uniformly Lipschitz then conditional independence $X\Indep Y\given Z$ is maintained in the limit.
-First, we formalise what is meant with a conditional distribution being Lipschitz.
+Having established that conditional independence is generally not FP-testable, we will now search for conditions under which conditional independence is closed, $F_\sigma$, or metrically separated, implying the existence of a (uniformly) consistent FP-test or BP-test.
+In particular, we will show that if $\PP_n(X, Y, Z)\wto \PP(X, Y, Z)$ and the conditional distributions $z\mapsto \PP_n(X\given Z=z)$ share a modulus of continuity, then conditional independence $X\Indep Y\given Z$ is maintained in the limit.
+First, we formalise what is meant by a conditional distribution having a modulus of continuity.

 A \emph{Markov kernel} $\PP(X \given Z)$ is a measurable map $\Zcal \to \Pcal(\Xcal)$.\footnote{Here, $\Pcal(\Xcal)$ is equipped with the Borel $\sigma$-algebra generated by the weak topology, which coincides with the smallest $\sigma$-algebra that makes for all $D\in \Bcal(\Xcal)$ the evaluation map $\PP \mapsto \PP(X \in D)$ measurable (\citealp{ghosal2017fundamentals}, Proposition A.5).
 This definition of a Markov kernel is equivalent to the common definition that for all $D\in \Bcal(\Xcal)$ the map $z\mapsto \PP(X\in D\given Z=z)$ is measurable, and for every $z\in \Zcal$ the map $D\mapsto \PP(X\in D\given Z=z)$ is a probability measure.} For Markov kernels $\PP(X \given Y), \PP(Y\given Z)$, their \emph{product} is defined as the Markov kernel